Uniting for Ukraine Program

 If USCIS is satisfied with the supporter’s I-134 application, it will notify the Ukrainian beneficiary by email.

 Prior to travel, the Ukrainian beneficiary must attest that they have completed vaccine requirements or are eligible for an exception to vaccine requirements for measles, polio, and the first dose of COVID-19 vaccine.
-Upon arrival in the U.S., the beneficiary must submit to a tuberculosis screening.
+Upon arrival in the U.S., the beneficiary must take a QuantiFERON-TB blood test for tuberculosis.

 For more details, see USCIS website.